GauravSuryawanshiGit/GauravSuryawanshiGit/README.md

 # Featured Projects

-###  FarmConnect
-Connects farmers directly with consumers, reducing dependency on middlemen.
-Enables farmers to list, manage, and sell their agricultural products online.
-Allows customers to browse fresh produce, compare products, and place orders easily.
-Includes secure user authentication, product management, and a user-friendly interface.
-Built using the MERN Stack to create a transparent, efficient, and accessible digital marketplace for agriculture.

-**Tech Stack:** Node.js • Express • MongoDB

----

 ###  Quizo
 * A modern online quiz platform designed for interactive learning and skill assessment.
 * Supports multiple quiz categories, difficulty levels, timers, and real-time score tracking.